Kansas vs. Indiana College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Kansas vs. Indiana BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's contest that pits the No. 2 Kansas Jayhawks (9-1) against the Indiana Hoosiers (7-2) at Assembly Hall has a projected final score of 77-69 (based on our computer prediction) in favor of Kansas.
+Saturday's game between the No. 2 Kansas Jayhawks (9-1) and the Indiana Hoosiers (7-2) at Assembly Hall has a projected final score of 77-70 based on our computer prediction, with a favored Kansas squad coming out on top.
 Game time is at 12:30 PM ET on December 16.

+Based on our computer prediction, the Kansas versus Indiana matchup has a predicted point spread that equals the actual spread (7.5).
+The two sides are projected to exceed the 146.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!